wlodarczykj/NodeRedNotes/README.md

 # NodeRedNotes
 A MEAN stack simple blog/twitter type site.
-Primarily use is to gain experience in a MEAN stack.
+Primary use is to gain experience in a MEAN stack.